-A stock market bubble can affect either the market as a whole or specific sectors, such as within individual industries or geographic regions.
+A stock market bubble can affect either the market as a whole or a specific sector, such as within individual industries or geographic regions.
 They typically occur when investors overvalue stocks, either misjudging the value of the underlying companies or trading based on criteria unrelated to that value.

 This leads to a cycle of trading based on criteria that has nothing to do with the fundamentals of the companies being traded.
 If this cycle goes on too long it can profoundly overvalue the underlying assets, creating a stock market bubble that will eventually burst.

 Back in 2002, the dot-com bubble burst.
 During the late 1990’s it seemed like any company with a dot-com at the end of its name could find a firehose of money from eager investors.
 Companies such as the infamous Pets.com received high capitalization and strong initial public offerings.

 However, these companies typically traded based on little more than enthusiasm.
 Most did not have sound business models and were burning through investor cash with no significant chance of returns.
 Investors on the stock market traded these assets eagerly for a while, each hoping for the gains that would come from selling the stock at a higher price.

 Eventually, the quality of the underlying businesses caught up with these stocks.
 Investors began to sell, leading others to sell as well.
 Without the promise of growth, investors had no reason to hold on to these stocks.
 The stock market bubble burst and prices began to tumble.

 It is a history lesson that many investors should consider carefully in the era of app-based initial public offerings (IPOs), many of which resemble their predecessors from 20 years ago.